rails/rails/guides/source/form_helpers.md

 </select>
 ```

+The only difference is that the selected option will be found in `params[:person][:city]` instead of `params[:city]`.

 Notice that the appropriate option was automatically marked `selected="selected"`.
-Since this select box was bound to a model, we didn't need to specify a `:selected` argument!
+Since this select box was bound to an existing `@person` record, we didn't need to specify a `:selected` argument.

 ### Time Zone and Country Select